tushargangera/Batch-Use-Case-Workflow/README.md

 ## Configuration

 1. Clone this repository to your local machine.
+2. Create a `variables.tf` file in the project directory and set the following variables:

+    ```hcl
+    variable "databricks_host" {
+      description = "The host URL of your Databricks workspace"
+    }

+    variable "databricks_token" {
+      description = "The Databricks API token"
+    }

+    variable "databricks_instance_profile" {
+      description = "The ARN of the instance profile to be used by Databricks"
+    }
+    ```

-2. Modify the `main.tf` file to set your Databricks host, token, instance profile, and other configurations as needed.
+3. Modify the `main.tf` file to reference these variables for Databricks host, token, and instance profile.
-3. Ensure that your AWS IAM credentials are properly configured and accessible.
+4. Ensure that your AWS IAM credentials are properly configured and accessible.
-4. Ensure you have the necessary Databricks notebooks stored in your workspace under the specified paths.
+5. Ensure you have the necessary Databricks notebooks stored in your workspace under the specified paths.

 ## Usage